Freskoko/CycleTrafficWeather/INF161report.md

 This graph visualizes traffic amounts over years, post processing

-This graph also visualizes a large cycling peak in 2017, due to a large bicycle competion happening that year.
+This graph also visualizes a large cycling peak in 2017, due to a large bicycle competition happening that year.
 This is the cause of a great deal of outliers.
 The solution to this is removing data which sits in the 99th percentile.
-The model does not need to be good at guessing when the next large scale bicycling competiton is, it is more about day to day cycling.
+The model does not need to be good at guessing when the next large-scale bicycling competition is, it is more about day to day cycling.

 ![FloridaDanmarksplass vs time](figs/timeVStraffic_POST_CHANGES.png)